attocash/docs/whitepaper.md

 was divided into several portions with different
 purposes:

-- **Faucet (15% of supply):** A significant share of tokens is being given out through a public faucet over time ( scheduled for about the first year).
+- **Faucet and [Folding@home integration](/docs/mining) (15% of supply):**
-  This means anyone can claim a small amount of Atto for free.
+  A significant share of tokens is being given out through a public faucet and folding@home over time (scheduled for about the first year).
+This means anyone can claim Atto essentially for free.
 The purpose is to **jumpstart adoption** by seeding the user base – new users can try Atto without having to buy in, which lowers the barrier to entry.
 It also distributes tokens widely, which is healthy for decentralization.

 - **Voter Incentives (20% of supply):** To encourage community participation in consensus, a portion is reserved to reward those who help secure the network.
 Over a period of up to 10 years, these tokens will be gradually distributed